 I don’t have any complaints, but only suggestions and observations:

 - Communication in Bethel and communication with hunters in the field could be improved.
 I’d rate it a 3.5/5.

 - Having a better “backed up” plan in Bethel when weather causes delays would be beneficial to them and add to the customer satisfaction.
-Delays and problems will happen, so might as well plan for them and communicate them to the clients.
+Delays and problems will happen, it is Alaska.
+So might as well plan for them and communicate them to the clients.
 It might be helpful for the outfitter to tell the customer their expectations and tentative plan from the start.
 Then the clients can know what to expect and do.

 - My recommendation to anyone is that leave your spotting scope at home and plan on wearing hip boots all day everyday.
 There isn’t any reason to even bring regular hunting boots.
 Don’t plan on trees.
 This is not a beautiful area of Alaska, but has good moose.
 The biggest frustration a hunter has is not being able to see very far… We could have shot one bull with a bow, however this lake hunt isn’t a great archery hunt.
 I think it’s better suited for a rifle hunt.

 - Will you book another trip with us in the future?
-Why, or Why Not?
 Yes, will consider unguided trips for various species.
 I’m interested in an unguided hunt service to get me into a quality area known for having game and getting me out.
 Support with some logistics is a bonus.
 If you can find good unguided hunts, I’d be interested.

-- Please let us know if there is anything else about this hunt that you think we should know.
-I have pictures on my camera but haven’t looked at them yet.
+- I have pictures on my camera but haven’t looked at them yet.
 I may be able to upload them later.
 I’ll text the one picture I do have on my phone.
 You can use the picture, but please don’t post my name.